Word Drama 02

-It had been two days now since Japan's complete destruction, two days since everything Suzaku had come to cherish went up in a mixture of smoke and fire.
+It had been five hours now since Japan's complete destruction, five hours since everything Suzaku had come to cherish went up in a mixture of smoke and fire.
 The reports were still coming in, but the last Suzaku had heard there were no survivors; every Japanese and Britannian that had been left behind was thought to have perished in the devastation.
-Only those that had been evacuated to the Avalon during the crisis, such as Second Princess Cornelia li Britannia, her knight Gilbert G.P.
-Guilford, and the majority of the Ashford Academy student body were the only remainder of what had been Area 11, the once proud nation of Japan.
+Only those that had been evacuated to the Avalon during the crisis, such as Princess Cornelia, her knight Lord Guilford, and the majority of the Ashford Academy student body were the only remainder of what had been Area 11, the once proud nation of Japan.

 The horror he felt when he had plunged his knife into his father's chest.
 The shame he had gained when he had chosen to wear a Britannian uniform and bear the sigil of the Empire as a slave.
 The pain he had accumulated from being looked upon as a lowly servant by his masters and a traitor by his own kind.
 The endless strain his body had endured from throwing his life on the line over and over again.
 All meaningless and all wasted.

-And so, for the last two days, Suzaku had secluded himself to the relative comfort of his personal quarters aboard the Avalon, only opening the door for whatever meal Cecile came to give him.
-In those days, Suzaku did not sleep, only ate the barest amounts of nourishment, did not move far away from his bed nor did he allow any light into his domain.
+And so, for the last five hours, Suzaku had secluded himself to the relative comfort of his personal quarters aboard the Avalon.
+In that time, Suzaku did not sleep, only ate the barest amounts of nourishment, did not move far away from his bed nor did he allow any light into his domain.
 He was subconsciously punishing himself and was fully aware of it, throwing himself into a makeshift solitary confinement for his failure to stop his former friend, for his trusting him to take Euphie's hand when he should have struck him down where he stood.
 No matter what he did, he could not shake off the following question: what would have happened if Suzaku had all but done what was needed at the time?

 "Lelouch…" Suzaku snarled with hatred as he twisted and turned in his bed.
 "It's all because of you, you and your selfishness…" he continued to murmur. "…I should have killed you… It should have been you…!"